knative/specs/specs/eventing/control-plane.md

 ## Topology Based Routing

 TODO: How do Channel & Subscription handle routing

 - When must events arriving at a Channel be routed to a Subscription (when the Subscription is Ready?)
   - How do retries and replies interact with configuration changes in the Subscription / Channel?
 - Retry parameters
 - Reply routing
 - Dead-letter routing

+## Event Delivery

+Once a Trigger or Subscription has decided to deliver an event, it MUST do the
+following:

+1. Attempt delivery to the `status.subscriberUri` URL

 ## Event Sources

 TODO: What's required of an event source with respect to routing?
 Retries?
 Dead-letter?
 Status?

 # Detailed Resources

 TODO: copy over schemas

 ## Broker v1

 ## Trigger v1